Hiranagar

-Hiranagar is a town and a notified area committee in Kathua district in the Indian union territory of Jammu and Kashmir.
+Hiranagar is a town and a notified area committee, near Kathua city in Kathua district in the Indian union territory of Jammu and Kashmir.
 It is a tehsil headquarters.
 It is named after Rajput Raja Hira Singh, son of Raja Dhyan Singh and nephew of Raja Gulab Singh.

 History

 Raja Hira Singh, the nephew of Maharaja Gulab Singh, is believed to have founded the town after his name when he was bestowed with the jagir of Jasrota.
 He also renovated the Jasmergarh Fort situated between Tarnah and Bein Nallahs.
 The fort also housed the tehsil and other government offices prior to 1947.
 Later the offices were moved to Hiranagar.

 Geography

 Hiranagar is located at 32.45°N 75.27°E. It has an average elevation of 308 metres (1010 feet).